Helmut Roewer: Retirement and criminal proceedings

 In 2000, as a result of "more than sixty matters", Helmut Roewer was suspended from office by the minister-president, Bernhard Vogel.
 A criminal investigation was launched in 2005 in respect of suspected malfeasances during his time as president of the regional office for protection of the constitution ("Thüringer Landesamtes für Verfassungsschutz").
 However, the investigations were suspended in 2008 due to "long-standing unfitness" ("fortdauernder Verhandlungsunfähigkeit") provisions.
 In 2010 a deal was concluded with the Erfurt district court as a result of which the criminal proceedings were permanently halted and Roewer, by this time described as an "author, living in Weimar and Italy" paid 3,000 Euros to an agreed charity.

 NSU affair

-Despite the threat of criminal conviction having been lifted, Roewer was still called upon to testify to parliamentary commissions of enquiry into the handing of the National Socialist Underground affair ("NSU murders").
+Despite the threat of criminal conviction having been lifted, Roewer was still called upon to testify to parliamentary commissions of enquiry into the handling of the National Socialist Underground affair ("NSU murders").
 As a witness he was neither willing nor co-operative: at one stage, in an interview reported in 2013, Roewer compared his appearances before one enquiry commission to a Stalinist show trial.
 He filed two criminal complaints against former colleagues on grounds of alleged false testimony.